matter-labs/anvil-zksync/docs/rustbook/src/usage/remote-tx.md

   --data '{"jsonrpc": "2.0","id": "1","method": "config_setResolveHashes","params": [true]}'
 ```

-Here's an example of what you should expect to see when `--show-calls` and `--resolve-hashes` are configured:
+Here's an example of what you could see when `--show-calls` and `--resolve-hashes` are configured:

 ```log
 Creating fork from "https://testnet.era.zksync.dev:443" L1 block: L1BatchNumber(94420) L2 block: 8072359 with timestamp 1687337488 and L1 gas price 2500011172